suzana-ilic/llm_ideas_and_templates/README.md

 ## A Practical Workflow for Synthetic Data Generation

-High-quality synthetic data isn't created by accident.
-It's the result of a structured, iterative process.
+Creating high-quality synthetic data is a structured, iterative process.
 Follow these steps for reliable and effective dataset generation.

 ### Step 1: Define the Task and a Strict Schema
 Before writing a single prompt, clearly define your model's target task and the exact data structure it requires.
 A strict schema is the foundation for clean, usable data.